-- 15,000 Aventura points welcome bonus with your first purchase
+- 20,000 Aventura points when you make your first purchase

 What I love about the CIBC Aventura Visa Infinite card is the mobile device insurance that protects you up to $1,000 for lost, stolen or accidentally damaged devices while you’re at home or away.
 CIBC is the first of the five major banks to offer this kind of insurance, but now credit card mobile device insurance has become much more common.

 CIBC Aventura Visa Infinite Card insurance

 In this CIBC Aventura Visa Infinite Card review, you may be surprised to learn that the card comes with a very generous insurance package.
 Not only do you get good travel insurance, but you also get a nice suite of purchase insurance.

 - Travel medical – $5,000,000 for 15 days / 3 days if you’re 65 or older

 - Trip cancellation – up to $1,500 per person / $5,000 total